AtomGraph/Core-PHP/README.md

 1. Checkout or extract graphity-core into `/lib/graphity-core` or similar folder in your project.
     We recommend choosing the latest version tag on GitHub.

-    *We strongly recommend [Maven Standard Directory Layout](http://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html), as it will be easier to share reusable resources with the Java version in the future.*
+    *We strongly recommend [Maven Standard Directory Layout](http://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html), as it will be easier to share reusable resources with the Java version in the future.* It is used in the following examples.

 2. Create some resource class that imports and extends `Graphity\Resource`, for example: